People

 Lukas Seifert.
 MSc 2022: Quantifying the effect of structural habitat complexity on bird species richness in Danish ecosystems.
 Now pursuing his PhD at the Norwegian University of Science and Technology, Norway

-Laia Codina.
+Laia Codina López.
 MSc 2022: Ground-based images, a potential tool in forest ecology.
+Now Environmental Educator at Funbrain

 Jascha Brettschneider.
 MSc 2021: Changes in assemblages and functional traits of Arctic tundra vascular plants over 74 years: A historical resurvey.
-Now applying for conservation research jobs in the US
+Now Data Scientist at University of Pennsylvania, USA

 Sara Bundgaard.
 MSc 2021: Arctic vegetation response to climate change over 74 years – A resurvey study of the Kangerlussuaq region based on the historic records of Tyge W. Böcher.
 Now High School teacher